How to Apply

 - ATAR only

-- Completion of a UWA bachelor’s degree with a WAM of 60 per cent and co-requisite majors in Architecture.
+- Completion of a UWA bachelor’s degree with a WAM of 60 per cent and double major in Architecture.

 This pathway is also available through the Bachelor of Philosophy (Honours).
 Students taking this pathway require an ATAR of 98.00.